 To get a sense of what the town has to offer, you might want to check out this video.
 For directions to town, click here.
 Here’s a pretty good primer video on Jim Thorpe himself.
 For a Swedish perspective on the town, click here.

 We begin with the subject of parking in Jim Thorpe because it can be difficult to locate street parking in town, especially late in the week and on weekends.
-Also, the streets are relatively narrow and winding so actually maneuvering into a parking spot is a challenge.
+Also, the streets are relatively narrow and winding so maneuvering into a parking spot can be a challenge.

-So, if you don’t have accommodations lined up or are visiting for the day, it’s easiest to simply use the municipal parking lot directly behind the downtown train station, for $6.
-From there you can walk to just about everything.
+So, if you don’t have accommodations lined up or have difficulty locating street parking on Broadway or Race Street, never fear: use the municipal parking lot directly behind the downtown train station, for $6.
+It’s close to everything and frees you to quickly park and enjoy your visit.

 If you’re coming into town from the North on Rte 209, then you’ll see the train station on your right as you approach the traffic signal.
 Bear right at the signal and proceed a few more yards until you see the parking lot on your right.
 If you’re coming down 903 from Route 80, proceed into the east side of town (several great places to eat and stay on this side of town!) and over the Lehigh River Bridge and go left on 209 to the parking lot.